emboldagency/embold-tailwind-blocks/README.md

 ### Automatic JavaScript File Loading

-We have extended the default `enqueue()` method in our CustomBlock class to automatically load JavaScript files based on their "slug" format naming.
+Now that we're using our `CustomBlock` class, we have our extension of the `enqueue()` method which will automatically load JavaScript files based on their "slug" format naming.
 For example a HeroSlider.php block would automatically look for and try to load a `/resources/scripts/blocks/hero-slider.js` - but only if the file exists.

-This means you do not need to manually import each .js file in your app.js.
+One of the benefits of this is that you do not need to manually import each .js file in your app.js.
 Loading your JavaScript files in app.js includes the code for your block on every page, regardless of your block being called on the page or not.
 By using our automatic file loading method, the JavaScript file is only loaded on pages that call your block, and only once per page.